parzh/cheek/readme-chapters/bundle.md

   ```

 - ### cheek.someInput(methodName: string, inputs: any[]): boolean
-  Returns `true` if any of the input values passes verification.
+  Returns `true` if any of the input values passes verification
-  Consider the order of arguments.
   @param `methodName` 'cheek.' object method name
   @param `inputs` An array of test values